RyanNielson/awesome-unity/README.md

 * [2D Splatter Effects Using the Stencil Buffer](http://nielson.io/2015/12/splatter-effects-in-unity-using-the-stencil-buffer) - Using the stencil buffer in Unity to draw splatter effects on surfaces.
 This could be used for paint or blood splatter.
 * [A Gentle Introduction to Shaders in Unity3D](http://www.alanzucconi.com/2015/06/10/a-gentle-introduction-to-shaders-in-unity3d) - This series of posts will  introduce you to shader coding, and is oriented to developers with little to no knowledge about shaders.
+* [Unity Beginner Tutorials: How to Make a Video Game](https://www.youtube.com/playlist?list=PLPV2KyIb3jR5QFsefuO2RlAgWEz6EvVi6) - A series of tutorials that teach how to make a video game in Unity with multiple levels.
 * [Amit’s Game Programming Information](http://www-cs-students.stanford.edu/~amitp/gameprog.html) - An great collection of general purpose game programming content.
 * [Catlike Coding](http://catlikecoding.com/unity/tutorials/) - Tutorials designed for learning the C# scripting side of Unity.
 * [Fixing Gaps Between Sprites](http://nielson.io/2015/10/fixing-gaps-between-sprites-better-2d-in-unity-part-2) - A short tutorial about removing the small gaps that sometimes appear between adjacent sprites.